How to Improve Bike Trails and Paths with Solar Lighting

 Solar is More Minimal Than You Might Think

-Environmentally sensitive areas are definitely a concern when it comes to new lighting project; it may be the case that a particular area needs light only at certain times of night--perhaps specifically just for the time that a public park is open so that wildlife at night isn't disturbed with bright LED lights.
+Environmentally sensitive areas are definitely a concern when it comes to new lighting projects; it may be the case that a particular area needs light only at certain times of night—perhaps specifically just for the time that a public park is open so that wildlife at night isn't disturbed with bright LED lights.
 One of the greatest features for solar bike trail lighting is that these particular lights can be controlled any way desired.
 If they need to be "full brightness" between 5 PM and 10 PM and then shut off after park closure, the light controllers can be adjusted to that specification.
+Just another reason why solar lighting is great for paths.

 No Trenching, 100% Grounds Conservation